 The first workshop, on sampling and weighting, was held on February 14, 2019, and was attended by several of South Africa’s foremost experts on the topic.
 The GCRO hosted Prof Emeritus Paul Fatti (Wits), Dr Ariane Neethling (UFS and an independent survey sampling consultant), Prof Khangelani Zuma (an executive director at the HSRC, and responsible for sampling for the South African National HIV Prevalence, Incidence, Behaviour and Communication Survey), Nthabiseng Makhatha (DDG of Methodology at StatsSA), and Azam Khan (Methodologist at StatsSA).

 The third workshop, on questionnaire use and indexing, was held on 5 June 2019.
-This workshop focussed on both the composition of the QoL questionniare itself, but also on how survey results might best be distilled into an overall index measure of quality of life.
-The experts in attendence where Dr Benjamin Roberts (Research Specialist at the HSRC, and responsible for running their annual South African Social Attitudes Survey), Mr Niel Roux (Director of General Household Survey at StatsSA), Prof Talita Greyling (an expert on quality of life measurement and indexing at UJ), and Prof Paul Fatti (Emeritus, Wits University Department of Statistics).
+This workshop focussed on both the composition of the QoL questionnaire itself, but also on how survey results might best be distilled into an overall index measure of quality of life.
+The experts in attendance were Dr Benjamin Roberts (Research Specialist at the HSRC, and responsible for running their annual South African Social Attitudes Survey), Mr Niel Roux (Director of General Household Survey at StatsSA), Prof Talita Greyling (an expert on quality of life measurement and indexing at UJ), and Prof Paul Fatti (Emeritus, Wits University Department of Statistics).

-A final, fourth workshop, focusing on QoL data use and dissemination was held on November 6, 2019 at the GCRO offices.
+As the series of technical review workshops proceeded, the importance of better understanding data use became apparent and a final, fourth workshop, focusing on QoL data use and dissemination was held on November 6, 2019 at the GCRO offices.
 This workshop was held outside of the formal technical review process, but was strongly influenced by the review process and learnings.
 The workshop was facilitated by Dr Alexandra Parker of the GCRO, who also presented an overview of Expert panelists included Mr Richard Gevers (Open Cities Lab), Ms Lynn Woolfrey (DataFirst, UCT), Ms Laura Grant & Mr Alastair Otter (MediaHack), Ms Shirona Patel (Head of Communications, University of the Witwatersrand), Prof Ruth Stewart (Africa Centre for Evidence, University of Johannesburg), Dr Carla Washbourne (University College London), and Dr Kim Ingle (South African Labour and Development Research Unit, UCT).
 The workshop was well-attended by colleagues from within the GCRO, other local universities, and both local and provincial government.
 Workshop proceedings, together with recommendations for the GCRO, are available in the workshop report, prepared by Dr Carla Washbourne, and available here.

 All four workshops provided robust discussion and debate, and an opportunity to explore critical questions from a variety of viewpoints.
 While identifying areas in which the GCRO can strengthen QoL moving forwards, they have also all uniformly highlighted and validated the quality and importance of the QoL survey.
-A synthesis report, by Prof Mark Orkin, will be presented to the GCRO board together with Dr Washbourne’s recommendations.

-Last updated: 29 April 2020.
+Last updated: 14 December 2020.